 In response to higher balancing market prices in the last year, the marginal cost of supplying LFAS has reduced.
 This has resulted in less non-Synergy LFAS being offered.
-The presence of more generation capable of providing a spinning reserve response with costs at minimum stable level partially recovered through the LFAS market, will put downward pressure on both the spinning reserve cost and quantity.
+The majority of the Synergy generators are capable of providing load following and spinning reserve ancillary services simultaneously.
+In such cases, the costs at minimum stable level are partially recovered through the LFAS market, which reduces both the spinning reserve cost and quantity.